NoeDebrois/CPP_APC/Assignments/Assignment 2/README.md

      Executes a forward pass through the layer by applying weights and the activation function to the input vector, returning the output vector.

 - **LeNet Architecture**
    Processes MNIST-like images to recognize handwritten digits using convolutional, max pooling, and fully connected layers.

+- **Remark**
+   - What is a forward pass ?
+A forward pass is feeding an input (like an image) through each layer of the network, starting from the first and moving sequentially to the last, to compute the final output.
+In this project, we have to code the forward pass, specifically for each layer !
+And then in the end there is a "full forward pass" that applies in the right order all the layer-specific forward passes !

 ## Testing